hashimkhanwazir/FullPatternFragments/README.md

-# (Origional Work) Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns
+# _(Origional Work)_ Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns
-## (To be extended) Full pattern Fragments
+## _(To be extended)_ Full Pattern Fragments
 A github repository for Star Pattern Fragments server and client in Java (and client in Node.js).

-(To be extended) _We are planning to extend this work by implmenting Path and Sink shapped query patterns, and much more._
+_(To be extended)_ _We are planning to extend this work by implmenting Path and Sink shapped query patterns, and much more._

-(original work) This Readme and repository are works in progress.
+_(original work)_ This Readme and repository are works in progress.
 The SPF version available here is the one used for experiments in our paper (see also our website at http://relweb.cs.aau.dk/spf/).

-(original work) The server is available in the SPF.Server/ folder.
+_(original work)_ The server is available in the SPF.Server/ folder.

-(original work) The client is available for both Java (SPF.Client/) and Node.js (Client.js/).
+_(original work)_ The client is available for both Java (SPF.Client/) and Node.js (Client.js/).

-(To be extended) We will be working in Java SPF.Client
+_(To be extended)_ We will be working in Java SPF.Client

 Any questions, feel free to contact Christian Aebeloe at caebel@cs.aau.dk